 Product owner plays a central role in agile product development philosophy and scrum development.
 The product owner (PO) workforce crossed 5,799 in 2020 and is still on the rise.
 It is a diverse role that requires a mix of several skills and experience for high performance.
 You can’t expect a PO to do a great job if they have no relevant skills and abilities.

 So, what are the essential product owner skills in 2021 that enhance a PO’s effectiveness and ability to maximize product value?
+If you're interested in learning more via video then watch below.
+Otherwise, skip ahead.

 Before you jump to the necessary skills a product owner must have, you need to understand the agile product owner role and major responsibilities.